filcherock/filcherock/README.md

 ### Hi there 👋
+My name is Philip.
+I, Python-developer, which deals with automation systems and software development.

 <!--
 **filcher2011/filcher2011** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.